Surface-supplied diving

-Surface-supplied diving is diving using equipment supplied with breathing gas using a diver's umbilical from the surface, either from the shore or from a diving support vessel, sometimes indirectly via a diving bell.
-This is different from scuba diving, where the diver's breathing equipment is completely self-contained and there is no link to the surface.
+Surface-supplied diving is a mode of underwater diving using equipment supplied with breathing gas through a diver's umbilical from the surface, either from the shore or from a diving support vessel, sometimes indirectly via a diving bell.
+This is different from scuba diving, where the diver's breathing equipment is completely self-contained and there is no essential link to the surface.
 The primary advantages of conventional surface supplied diving are lower risk of drowning and considerably larger breathing gas supply than scuba, allowing longer working periods and safer decompression.
+It is also nearly impossible for the diver to get lost.
 Disadvantages are the absolute limitation on diver mobility imposed by the length of the umbilical, encumbrance by the umbilical, and high logistical and equipment costs compared with scuba.
 The disadvantages restrict use of this mode of diving to applications where the diver operates within a small area, which is common in commercial diving work.